 The economic environment has prompted businesses to reassess their expense policies and thresholds.
 A $50 per diem in major cities no longer stretches as far as it once did, leading some companies to raise standard meal allowances to better reflect real-world prices.

-As inflation stabilizes, many businesses are refining their expense management practices.
+With global uncertainty impacting expenses and resource costs, many businesses are refining their expense management practices.
 Some are shifting from reactive cost-cutting to strategic approaches that balance cost control with growth.
-For example, expense management systems are being used to identify spending patterns, forecast costs, track pricing across regions and vendors, and suggest lower-cost approved alternatives—potentially freeing capital for business travel or technology investments.
+For example, AI tools in expense management systems can identify spending patterns, forecast costs, track pricing across regions and vendors, and suggest lower-cost approved alternatives—potentially freeing capital for business travel or technology investments.

 2. Evolving Travel and Remote Work Expense Policies